Heroh396/heroh396.github.io/digital_design/_posts/2017-07-26-Paper-Runtime-PG-of-Onchip-Router.md

 ---
 layout: post
-title:  Paper: Run-time Power-Gating of On-chip Router Using Look-ahead Routing
+title:  Paper Run-time Power-Gating of On-chip Router Using Look-ahead Routing
 date:   2017-07-25 10:41
 teaser: This is a paper in power-gating project.
 image: https://heroh396.github.io/imgs/random_1.jpg